-We are obligated under various non-cancelable operating lease agreements for real property, equipment and vehicles used in our operations with varying terms through 2028.
-We are committed to pay a portion of the actual operating expenses under certain of these lease agreements.
-These operating expenses are not included in the table below.
+We are obligated under various non-cancelable operating lease agreements for real property, vehicles and equipment used in our operations with varying terms through 2028.
+Operating expenses that are separate from rental expense that we are committed to pay under certain of these lease agreements are not included in the table below.
 Some of these arrangements have free or escalating rent payment provisions.
 We recognize rent expense under such arrangements on a straight-line basis over the lease term.

-At December 31, 2017, future minimum payments under non-cancelable operating leases over each of the next five years and thereafter were as follows:
+At December 31, 2018, future minimum payments under non-cancelable operating leases over each of the next five years and thereafter were as follows: